 An advanced spray nozzle that allowed spray foam insulation to be used easily in the construction process made the chemical insulation more popular.
 The nozzle allows the liquids to mix just before being sprayed to prevent it from expanding too quickly.
 The foam is sprayed on as a liquid, but it quickly expands and hardens.

-Though the delivery process has change a lot through the years, the basic product has not.
-Spray foam insulation is now a great choice for homeowners looking to increase their insulation and reduce air leakage.
-It is a requirement in areas that are prone to hurricanes or earthquakes as it improve structural integrity.
-You can order DIY kits online or at your local home improvement store.
+Though the delivery process has changed a lot through the years, the basic product has not.
+Today Spray Foam equipment has made huge technical advancements to further process the foam to the exact manufacture specifications.
+These new high-tech foam processing machines have many more safety and controls to ensure a proper mix of the spray foam and even shut down the machine automatically if the ratio of A and B chemical is not within the acceptable threshold.
+Spray foam insulation is now a great choice for homeowners looking to increase their insulation, reduce air leakage creating a more healthy, comfortable, energy-efficient home.
+It is a requirement in areas that are prone to hurricanes or earthquakes as it improves structural integrity.
 Contractors specializing in installing spray foam insulation are also available to help make the process easier.

 Now you know a bit about the history of spray foam insulation